sesdevAchary/sesdevAchary/README.md

 - 👀 I’m interested in Computing..
 - 🌱 I’m currently learning BS.c in computer science
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me through X and sesdev.achary@gmail.com
+- 📫 How to reach me through X and 3.
+Manuela Arcuri

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...